WillemD61/battery-planning/README.md

 # Battery planning and control

-Plan and optimise battery charging/discharging for maximised profit using hourly electricity prices, with the option to include solar panel production forecast.
-Either plan the day ahead or simulate the past.
+Plan and optimise battery charging/discharging for maximised profit using hourly or 15-minute electricity prices, with the option to include solar panel production forecast and expected power usage.
+Normally used to plan ahead but can also simulate the past (provided certain conditions are met, see below).

-NOTE: the program has been adapted to handle 15 minute prices but at the moment only using a workaround: 15 minute prices are converted to hourly averages and then optimisation takes place with those hourly prices.
+The program is now designed to drive a Marstek battery, but can easily be adapted to drive other batteries.

 # Purpose

 This is a python program that creates a planning for charging and discharging a home battery system to optimise profit.
-It can be run in standalone mode or in Domoticz integration mode. (with the -s or -d command line argument)
+It is called from a command line with various options to control behaviour:

+-t , -v , -q : tracing, verbose or quiet to specifiy output details for debuggin -d , -i, -s  : full domoticz integration (both input and output), integrated for input only with output to a file, standalone with manual input and output to a file
+-p : to include PV forecast (or actual for past dates) -u : to include estimate power usage, based on details available in domoticz short history -n : netting/saldering applied, affects price for return to grid -b : tax included (energytax and VAT/BTW)
+-z : zero import from grid
+-h : hourly average price, otherwise 15-minute prices -m : use mqtt communication to Marstek battery, instead of Marstek Venus plugin via Open API

+It can for example be scheduled from cron, from domoticz or run manually.

-The standalone mode will interactively request user input and provide feedback on the screen.
-The Domoticz mode will take the input from Domoticz variables and devices, load the planning onto a Domoticz text device for display and trigger the next action from the planning.
-The standalone mode will only produce a planning (into a file and onto the screen) and not trigger any action.
+The standalone mode will interactively request user input and provide feedback on the screen and in a file.
+The Domoticz mode will take the input from Domoticz variables and devices, load the planning onto a Domoticz text device for display and trigger the next action from the planning and send it to the battery.
+The standalone mode will only produce a planning (into a file) and not trigger any action.

 The domoticz version has the option to include solar panel production forecast in the planning (with the -p command line argument).
 It will take location and pv panel configuration data from domoticz variables and obtain production forecast for current and next day from the website forecast.solar